 Learn line dancing from Leilani of Charleville Dance House, then take the floor as Good Will Remedy light up the night with live music.
 Even if you've got two left feet, the friendly crowd and high-energy tunes make this an evening of fun, laughter, and true Outback camaraderie.
 It's a classic hoedown where everyone can join in, whether dancing or just soaking up the lively atmosphere.

 Enjoy a warm Outback welcome under Barcaldine's Tree of Knowledge at the Outback Exchange, celebrating storytelling, music, and connection.
-The afternoon features poetry and performance by Leroy Wilson with the CWAC Mental Health Program, followed by a Q&A panel with Leroy, Will Remedy, and Tori Darke, who also delivers a special live set.
+The afternoon features poetry and performance by Leroy Wilson with the CWAC Poetry Program, followed by a Q&A panel with Leroy, Will Remedy, and Tori Darke, who also delivers a special live set.
 Enjoy a classic sausage sizzle, meet locals, and soak up genuine Outback hospitality at this pay-what-you-want event — the perfect way to relax and connect on your Outback Trail journey.

 Step into the whimsical world of The Dusty Hour, hosted by The Crackup Sisters at the Outback's newest venue, The Dustarena.
 Original music from Niq Reefman and Matt Hill blends with circus acts, comedy, and audience participation for an interactive evening of fun.
 Set against a stunning Outback sunset, the show brings laughter, charm, and a uniquely Queensland experience that combines storytelling, music, and theatrical flair — a night that leaves you with memories as vast as the western sky.